 The mosquito is considered the most important disease carrying vector on earth.
 Until the early part of the twentieth century little was known about the existence of mosquito borne diseases and their effects on human populations.
 Fortunately, most of these diseases are not prevalent in our area.
 There are however, two diseases that have become cause for concern in Massachusetts, and more recently in Berkshire County; West Nile Virus, WNV and Eastern Equine Encephalitis, EEE.
 The Massachusetts Department of Public Health administers a statewide program to monitor mosquito populations for the presence of WNV and EEE, establish risk levels for local communities and disseminate information to the public and local boards of health concerning mosquito borne disease.
-The

-BCMCP participated in this program in 2022.
-The arbovirus surveillance season Began on June 6, 2022 and continued to September 20, 2022 in Berkshire County.
+The BCMCP participated in this program in 2023.
+The arbovirus surveillance season began on May 30, 2023 and continued to October 20, 2023 in Berkshire County.
 Each week 15 to 20 gravid mosquito traps and 10 to 12 C02 baited light traps were deployed at locations throughout member towns to collect mosquito samples that were prepared and shipped to MDPH labs for analysis.
-A total of 302 samples were tested from Berkshire County in 2022.
-There was a single isolation of West Nile Virus and no isolations of Eastern Equine Encephalitis in Berkshire County in 2022.
+A total of 589 samples were tested from Berkshire County in 2023.
+There were 15 isolations of West Nile Virus and no isolations of Eastern Equine Encephalitis in Berkshire County in 2023.

 Both West Nile Virus and Eastern Equine Encephalitis follow cyclical Patterns of prevalence.
-Surveillance data for 2022 suggests that Berkshire County is in a quiet interval in this cycle.
+Surveillance data for 2023 suggests that Berkshire County is in a quiet interval in this cycle although West Nile Virus activity showed significant increase from 2022.
 The 2017 and 2018 seasons showed record levels of WNV in the environment.
 Continued vigilance in the areas of surveillance and response are necessary to ensure that when WNV comes into the community it does not amplify which can lead to human or animal infection.
 Additional trapping to target Culiseta melanura and Coquillettidia perturbans became a priority in 2014 after Eastern Equine Encephalitis was found in both of these species in 2013.
 This is of particular concern in that EEE has been found in C. perturbans which is considered a bridge vector for EEE and could spread the disease to mammals (humans).
-Surveillance will remain a high priority for 2023 and future years in order to identify the presence of mosquito borne disease and to effectively target potential disease vectors.
+Surveillance will remain a high priority for 2024 and future years to identify the presence of mosquito borne disease and to effectively target potential disease vectors.